nikhilpktcr/scheduled-file-checker/README.md

-processing >> first you will get this message. true >> file is present on a scheduled time. false >> fiie not present on a scheduled time.
+processing >> first you will get this message. true >> file is present on a scheduled time. false >> file not present on a scheduled time.

 possible values
 * processing(initializing time only)